CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View]()
 *<strong>Systems Suspense</strong>*

-Grinblat *et al.* go on to give a rundown of several reasons a designer might include
+*Understanding Systems Suspense* go on to give a rundown of several reasons a designer might include

 (and I'm quite excited cos I really haven't seen this anyone writing about this before) - getting a laugh.